 Relax at the hotel, explore the neighborhood, or head out into the city and go exploring.
-Go for a wander down streets covered in artistic murals, stop off at quaint coffee shops, try Javanese delicacies at local restaurants and visit historic temples, before finding a great spot for a drink and watch your first Indonesian sunset.
+Go for a wander down streets covered in artistic murals, stop off at quaint coffee shops, try Javanese delicacies at local restaurants and visit historic temples before finding a great spot for a drink and watching your first Indonesian sunset.

 Next, continue onto Candi Pawon, a tiny 9th-century Javanese-style temple with ornate and intricate carvings.
 Located directly between Borobudur and Mendut, there is a lot of speculation about the alignment of these three Buddhist temples and the original purpose of this small temple, whose name literally translates as 'kitchen' in the Javanese language.

 After, make your way to Mendut Temple, your final temple of the day.
 Older than both Borobudur and Pawon, this temple is home to several large stone Buddhist statues, and the walls are adorned with statues and bas-reliefs depicting Buddhist stories and teachings.
 When you're done exploring, return to Jodja for an evening walk through Malioboro Market.